-You may contact your mental health plan access line at [mental health plan to insert phone number] or managed care plan for a screening and assessment for your child or teenager if you think they are showing any of the signs of a mental health problem.
+You may contact your mental health plan access line at 1-800-817-5262 or managed care plan for a screening and assessment for your child or teenager if you think they are showing any of the signs of a mental health condition.
 If your child or teenager qualifies for Medi-Cal and the mental health plan assessment indicates that specialty mental health services covered by the mental health plan are needed, the mental health plan will arrange for your child or teenager to receive the services.
 Your managed care plan can also help you contact your mental health plan if they believe your child or teenager needs mental health services that the managed care plan does not cover.
-There are also services available for parents who feel overwhelmed by being a parent or who have mental health problems.
+There are also services available for parents who feel overwhelmed by being a parent or who have mental health conditions.